cttttt/what-is-node/README.txt

 - All node programs are actually packages

-- But you're allowed to leave out the package.json unless you really need it
+- Although you're allowed to omit `package.json` for simple programs, no package is complete without one.

-- Let's add one:
+- Let's add one for now:

 ```
 {